Robendesbois/NetLogo-Pacman-Simulation/README.md

 ## Note

 - The comments in the script code are written in French.
-If you want to understand them, you can translate them to your language using any translation tool, such as Google Translate.
 - Understanding the comments can provide a better comprehension of the functionality and implementation details of the simulation.

 ---

-This project was developed by Benzerroug Yasser as part of his university studies.
+This project was developed by Yasser Benz as part of his university studies.